Purpose of running this test:

 Related Tests to Run

 Issues with celiac are often tightly tied to problems with intestinal permeability.
 For this reason it is ideal to run both the Celiac Test and the Intestinal Permeability Test at the same time.
 Consider a UAA test to see how well you are absorbing nutrients.
-Also, use the CSA test and GI Effects tests to assess digestive markers and to look for bacterial, yeast or other infection that may be a cause of inflammation and malabsorption.
+Also, use the a CSA test and GI Test to assess digestive markers and to look for bacterial, yeast or other infection that may be a cause of inflammation and malabsorption.
 A MAP test is also useful to look for signs of ketosis, as well as to get a measurement of quinolinic acid levels.
 97% of the serotonin in your body is found in your GI tract, so consider a NT test along with the MAP test to assess serotonin levels.